joao-zanetti/Pthreads---Multiplication-of-square-matrices/README.md

 #define nt 1000 //N:is the order of the matrix square
 #define seed 100 //is the  seed of rand(), or seed ==100 ->  numbers between 0 - 100 in matrix
 ```

+### Performance:<br/>
+For better load balancing, the numbers of threads (nt) selected in define must be higher than number of processors: nt> processors.<br/>
+This improve lowest idleness of processors